martingerdin/tern-pilot/pilot-publication/manuscript.md

 patients<sup>12,13</sup>.
 Like many other trauma trials, both CRASH-2 and REACT-2 used in-hospital mortality as their primary outcome measure, whereas we attempted to follow up patients after discharge.
-Our missing data rate for in-hospital mortality was only 1%, comparable to previous trials.
+Our missing data rate for in-hospital mortality was only 1%, which is comparable to previous trials.

 <!-- Consider discussing non-inferiority vs superiority. -->